 This will build your legs and help build your thighs, pelvis, and core muscles.
 You can even see and feel the results in your legs with this exercise in a couple of days.

 2. Passing Sit-Up

-Do this exercise every day in your couples workout for better results.
+Do this exercise daily in your couples workout program for better results on different muscle groups.

 3. Weight-Cardio Interval